Physical distancing and social distancing, shielding, and self-isolation

 What is shielding, and who should be doing it?

 Shielding is a range of measures that were introduced to protect extremely clinically vulnerable people from coming into contact with coronavirus, by minimising all interaction between them and others.
-Shielding has now been paused - this means that there will no longer be a separate shielding category and that everyone should follow the same guidelines.
+Shielding has now been paused - this means that there will no longer be a separate shielding category and that everyone should follow the same guidelines for the most part.